-The preferred site and type of graft is a forearm curved looped radiocephalic graft.
+The preferred site and type of graft is a forearm looped

+graft.
 This is followed by an upper arm straight graft.
-The least preferred sites and types of grafts are forearm straight radial cephalic and looped thigh grafts.
+The least preferred site and type of graft is a forearm straight radial cephalic graft.
 The configuration and location of the graft needs to be at the discretion of the surgeon taking into account each patient's specific anatomic restrictions.
 The temptation to construct AVGs using larger more proximal vessels should be resisted.
 Although these have higher flow and better initial function and/or patency, they limit potential sites for future AVF placement.

-Recommendation 9: In patients with AV grafts, consider secondary AV fistulas placement (evidence).
+Recommendation 10: In patients with AV grafts, consider secondary AVF placement (evidence).